Skip to main content

 Add a credential for the server's host

-On the Credentials tab, click Connect another app and add a credential for the MCP server’s host (for example, a Bearer token with Allowed websites set to your-mcp-host.example.com).
+On the Credentials tab, click Connect another tool and add a credential for the MCP server’s host (for example, a Bearer token with Allowed websites set to your-mcp-host.example.com).
 This lets the call leave the sandbox with auth attached.

 The plugin’s .mcp.json is loaded because it’s part of an attached plugin; an .mcp.json checked into a repository Claude clones is not loaded.